anujgarg2291/PhoneVerifyApp/README.md

 ** API Integration**

 The app makes an API call to validate the phone number.
 If the number is valid, it retrieves details like the carrier and location.

+**How It Works**

+When the “Validate” button is clicked, the app triggers the following flow:

+1. Input Validation:
+	•	The app first checks whether the country code and phone number fields are filled.
+	•	If any field is empty, an appropriate error message is displayed.

+2. API Call:
+	•	After the user enters the phone number and selects the country code, the app removes the + symbol from the country code (if present) and constructs the complete phone number.

+•	The app then calls the validatePhoneNumber function from the APIService to validate the number using the apilayer API.

+Here’s the method that calls the API:

+func validateNumber(selectedCountryCode: String) {

+     guard !selectedCountryCode.isEmpty else {
+         self.errorMessage = Constants.AlertMessages.countryCodeEmpty
+         return
+     }

+     guard !phoneNumber.isEmpty else {
+         self.errorMessage = Constants.AlertMessages.phoneNumberEmpty
+         return
+     }

+     // Remove the + sign from the selectedCountryCode let sanitizedCountryCode = selectedCountryCode.replacingOccurrences(of: "+", with: "")
+     let number = sanitizedCountryCode + phoneNumber
+     apiService.validatePhoneNumber(number)
+         .receive(on: DispatchQueue.main)
+         .sink(receiveCompletion: { completion in
+             if case .failure(let error) = completion {
+                 self.errorMessage = error.localizedDescription
+             }
+         }, receiveValue: { response in
+             if !response.valid {
+                 self.errorMessage = Constants.AlertMessages.phoneNumberInvalid
+             } else {
+                 self.validationResponse = response
+                 self.errorMessage = nil
+                 self.saveValidatedPhoneNumber(response)
+             }
+         })
+         .store(in: &cancellables)
+ }

+**3. Handle the Response:**

+	•	If the phone number is valid, the response is stored in the local database, and the carrier and location details are displayed to the user.
+	•	If the phone number is invalid, an error message is shown and no data is saved.

 **License**